Individual Herbs Notebook

 Constipation due to Blood Deficiency

-4. Relieves Fire Toxin (Sheng He Shou Wu)
+4. Relieves Fire Toxicity (Sheng He Shou Wu)

 Fire toxin carbuncles, sores, scrofula, goiter and neck lumps (Chuang Yung)